 As with all aspects of the home inspection, attic and roof inspections are limited in scope to the visible and readily accessible areas.
+Due to configuration, parts of the attic were not accessible.
 Many areas of the roof are not visible from the attic especially near the base, where the largest volume of water drains.
 The presence or active status of roof leaks cannot be determined unless the conditions which allow leaks to occur are present at the time of the inspection, ie, heavy rain combined with high winds.
 Please be aware that rain alone is not always a condition that causes a leak to reveal itself.
 The conditions that cause leaks to occur can often involve wind direction, the length of time it rains, etc.